amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 tags: policy-evaluation monte-carlo
 ---

-This is the second post of a series I'm writing on Reinforcement Learning, giving an overview on the subject and trying to stay away from strong theory.
+This is the second post of a series I'm writing on Reinforcement Learning, giving an overview on the subject and trying to stay away from overwhelming formalities.
 This way, hopefully, you can better understand concepts as explained in Sutton & Barto's book, for example.

 In this post, I'll be talking about something called **policy evaluation**.
 In the context of Reinforcement Learning, evaluating a policy means that we want to know how good a certain behavior is in a given environment.
 But first, let's remember what we got ourselves into: